javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/03-observable/task.md

 user.name = "John"; // alerts: SET name=John
 ```

-In other words, an object returned by `makeObservable` has the method `observe(handler)`.
+In other words, an object returned by `makeObservable` has the method `observe(handler)` that allows to add `handler` function to be called on a property change.

 Whenever a property changes, `handler(key, value)` is called with the name and value o the property.

 P.S.
 In this task, please handle only writing to a property.
 Other operations can be implemented in a similar way.
-P.P.S.
-You might want to introduce a global variable or a global structure to store handlers.
-That's fine here.
-In real life, such function lives in a module, that has its own global scope.